HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/acr.md

 - The ACR has similar accuracy to the [AK-47](/weapons/guns/ak47), so make sure to get a 4x or 8x scope to take advantage of the accuracy.
 - If an opponent hides behind destructible cover such as [Trees](/obstacles/tree), keep shooting.
 The ACR has an incredible 300 DPS to obstacles, and will instantly shred it and kill your opponent.
 - Don't be afraid to get in a fight against other high-DPS assault rifles and SMGs, as you have more DPS than them.
-  - However, watch out at close range as shotguns are still dangerous.
+  - However, watch out at close range, as shotguns are still dangerous.
 - Pair the ACR with a shotgun for a combo with exceedingly high DPS.
 Weaken your opponent with one and use the other to finish them off.

 # Countering

 - At long range, snipers and DMRs will be more accurate than the ACR and have higher effective DPS (for DMRs).
 - At close range, you can use a shotgun to try and take out an ACR user.
-- The ACR destroys cover very easily, but if there is a lot of cover you can waste your opponent's ammo by moving between different pieces of cover.
+- The ACR destroys cover very easily, but if there is a lot of cover, you can waste your opponent's ammo by moving between different pieces of cover.
   - Indestructible cover such as [Oil Tanks](/obstacles/rock) are much better for stalling against an ACR user.

 # Obtaining